-I have made candied almonds with nonstick pans or in a well-seasoned cast-iron pan.
+I have made candied almonds with well-loved nonstick pans or in a well-seasoned cast-iron pan.
 The most important part is that your pan is big enough to hold 2 cups of almonds and has tall(ish) sides to avoid splattering on your stove.
 I use a $10 nonstick pan I bought at a discount retailer.
-You will also need a wooden spoon or a spoon that is heat-proof.
+You will also need a wooden spoon that is heat-proof.

 IMPORTANT NOTE ABOUT PANS: Some nonstick pans are too slippery to make candied almonds.
 If you have a cast-iron pan, I recommend using a cast iron pan.
 Or a sautee pan that has been used for a bit.
 If your non-stick pan is too slippery, the sugar will never crystalize and you will end up with a pan of burnt sugar or brittle.
 I have never tested this recipe in ceramic pans therefore I don't know if they would work.

 I don't recommend multi-tasking while making this recipe.
 You don't want your candied almonds to burn!
 Please read the whole recipe before starting.
 Yes, there are TWO amounts of sugar in this recipe.
 200 grams will be cooked with the water while the additional 50 grams will be added at a later step!